bcgov/nr-polaris-collection/polaris/deploy/roles/jasper_reports/README.md

 - `jasper_deployer_password`: The password for deploying reports to the JasperReports Server.
 - `jasper_cookie_key`: The key for the JasperReports Server loadbalancing cookie.
 - `jasper_pause_seconds`: The number of seconds to pause before requesting the import status from the Jasper server
-- `jasper_skip_delete`: If set to `true`, skips deleting existing reports and datasources before importing new ones.
-Defaults to `false`.
+- `jasper_package_delete`: If set to `false`, skips deleting existing reports and datasources before importing new ones.
+Defaults to `true`.

 ## Example Playbooks